brightcove/player-url/README.md

 A base CDN protocol and hostname.
 Mainly used for testing, but could have other uses.
 May have a trailing slash or not.

+### `queryParams`
+Type: `Object`
+Default: `null`

+When the `iframe` parameter is `true`, this can be used to add a query string to the URL with a whitelist of possible parameters:

+- `applicationId`: An application ID used to differentiate analytics across different uses of the same player.
+- `catalogSearch`: A Video Cloud catalog search to perform.
+- `catalogSequence`: A Video Cloud catalog sequence used to populate a playlist.
+- `playlistId`: A Video Cloud playlist ID to load.
+- `playlistVideoId`: A video ID at which to begin Video Cloud playlist playback.
+- `videoId`: A Video Cloud video ID to load.

 ## License

 Apache-2.0.
 Copyright (c) Brightcove, Inc.